 Figure 6.14 shows the cross-section diagram of the MEMS unit.
 The optical lenses were manufactured by Zhenjiang Acos Optoelectronics Technology Co., Ltd (China).
 The mechanical parts were machined by Shanghai Gangqun Industrial Co., Ltd. (China).
 Two groups of lenses were fixed in the lens housing beside the MEMS mirror, which was screwed onto a bracket.
 The Si APD was mounted on a three-dimension translation stage (not drawn in the diagram).
 All metal parts were made from aluminium alloy and anodised in black.
-All optical elements, including the MEMS mirror window, were coated with antireflection coating, effective from 0.85 μm to 1.05 μm.
-The MEMS mirror was adjusted to match its centre to the optical axis.
-Although the system was designed with an infinity working distance, it could be focused closer, by changing the distance between the lens and the APD.
+All optical elements, including the MEMS mirror window, were coated with antireflection coating, effective from 0.85 $\mu$ m to 1.05 $\mu$ m.
+The MEMS mirror was designed with an infinity working distance, it could be focused closer, by changing the distance between the lens and the APD.